-The Incarnation is one of the most powerful events in all of human history.
+His miraculous birth, His wondrous signs, His suffering and death on the Cross, His rising from the dead, His ascension into Heaven and His promised Second Coming are all part of God's ongoing plan for the salvation of humankind.
+All of these acts show us that God was concerned for our body, spirit, and soul.
+The Incarnation is one of the most powerful events in all human history.
 The fact that God became man is central to the Church.
 We must also remember that while Jesus became man, we should become like God.
 We should be a reflection of our Saviour.
 How can we become like God?
 This is a hard concept to understand, but Christ explains it in St. Matthew 5:48, when He says, "Therefore you shall be perfect, just as your Father in heaven is perfect."
-Christ spent His time on earth sharing about God and helping people.
-It is really quite simple.
-He showed us His love and mercy, and we need to show love and mercy to everyone that we meet.
+Jesus spent time teaching about God and helping people.
+He showed us love and mercy, and we need to show the same love and mercy to others.
 Whenever we show kindness to someone, speak to our friends about the love of God, help the poor, spend time with someone who is lonely, or pray for someone, we are being like Christ.
-Remember Whenever we speak to our friends about the love of God, help the poor, spend time with someone who is lonely, or pray for someone, we are being like Christ.
 The Icon of the Nativity of Our Lord